jorangreef/sudo-prompt/README.md

 ```

 ## Concurrency
-You can call Sudo.exec and Sudo.touch concurrently, Sudo will batch up permission requests into a single prompt.
+You can call `sudo.exec` and `sudo.touch` concurrently, Sudo will batch up permission requests into a single prompt.